ben7147/AutoYoutubeVideoMakerAndUploader/README.md

 Change YourClientIdHere to your actual client id (from google developer console)

 Change YourClientSecretHere to your actual client secret (from google developer console)

+You obviosly have to change the VideoTemplate.mp4 to an actual video (w/ the same name)